Rugby union in Queensland: Queensland Rugby Union

 From 1980 to 1997, the QRU offices were located underneath the McLean Stand at Ballymore.
 In 1997, the administration arm moved to Mallon Street, in the Brisbane suburb of Bowen Hills.
 The Reds staff, however, remained at Ballymore and were joined in 1998 by the staff of the Reds Rugby College.
 And finally, in 2004, the administration personnel were relocated to the newly built Rugby House at Ballymore, bringing the entire organisation back to one location.

 Recent events

 Rugby union in Queensland has seen extremely high growth since the 2003 Rugby World Cup.

-There are 200 clubs throughout the state and more than 235 Queensland schools - with many non-traditional rugby schools adopting the code as well.
-Queensland Rugby is held together by the strong and dedicated supporters.
-More than 8,000 volunteers work to support their clubs around the state.
+There are approximately 200 rugby union clubs throughout Queensland and participation programs in more than 235 schools across the state, including a growing number of schools that have not traditionally been associated with rugby union.
+Community rugby in Queensland is supported by a large volunteer base, with more than 8,000 volunteers contributing to the operation and administration of clubs across the state.